 First choose one that fits your needs, without looking whether it will be compatible or not

 Assume that everything is possible.

 You have made your choice or already have one that you want to install?

 Let’s see how to do it for the three most frequent cases

 The first possibility, which is probably the simplest, is to connect a USB microphone (check the price on Amazon).

 If you’re looking for a cheap solution to do some tests with it, it’s perfect for you.
-Under $10, no drivers issuers and discrete format.
+Very affordable, no drivers issues and discrete format.

 In my case, I just plugged it into a free USB port, and the sound controller peripherals now display the microphone in the list

 If you see your microphone in this place that’s it, you have to adjust the amplification, and you can use it